 Securing ISO 13485 and ISO 7740 certifications early helps manufacturers gain trust and win bulk hospital contracts.
 Once production stabilizes, companies can improve profitability through economies of scale and tender-based sales.
 With experience, they can diversify into related sterile products such as disposable scalpels, biopsy punches, and safety cutting tools using their existing packaging setup.

-Niir Project Consultancy Services (NPCS)
+NIIR Project Consultancy Services (NPCS) for Manufacturing of Surgical Blade Business

 Conclusion